i3drobotics/TF_Sub/README.md

     inference_graph
     training
 ```
-There will be some sample data in 'images' and 'training' folders.

 ## Setup VSCode
 VS Code tasks are provided in this repository to make running quick and easy.